Joint Health and Safety Committee - Creation

 Back to topThe laws typically state that there should not be more management members on the committee than worker members.

-How do I know if the members on the committee are representative of the workplace?
+How do I know if the members of the committee are representative of the workplace?

-Back to topThe legislation or collective agreement may specify a minimum and/or maximum number of members usually dependent on the number of workers at the site.
-Too few workers may mean that all segments of the work force are not represented, while too many members may make the committee hard to manage, resulting in more debate and less action.
+Back to topThe legislation or collective agreement may specify a minimum or maximum number of members, which is usually dependent on the number of workers at the site.
+Too few workers may mean that all segments of the workforce are not represented, while too many members may make the committee hard to manage, resulting in more debate and less action.
 In deciding the ideal committee size, consider:

 - Total number of workers.

-- Number of different trades or unions involved.
+- The number of different trades or unions involved.

-- Whether all segments of work force are represented (management, supervisors, male workers, female workers, office staff).
+- Whether all segments of the workforce are represented (management, supervisors, male workers, female workers, office staff).

-- Whether the committee encompasses adequate knowledge of conditions, processes, practices.
+- Whether the committee encompasses adequate knowledge of conditions, processes, or practices.

 Are members trained or certified in health and safety?